-The Governing Body is responsible for the other information, which comprises the Strategic Report, the Directors Report, the Statement of Corporate Governance and the Statement of Internal Control.
+The Board of Governors is responsible for the other information, which comprises the Strategic Report, Director's Report, Members of the Corporation and Corporate Governance Statement.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon.